ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-11-24-php-framework-ecommerce-website-development.md

 ### Why is a PHP framework for ecommerce website development the solution?

-Core PHP-Versatile, Compatible &amp; Flexible
+Core PHP-Versatile, Compatible & Flexible

 As most of you reading this already know, PHP is a server-side programming language and offers a range of advantages to website owners and web developers alike.
 To start, PHP is an open source scripting language so that means it is free, in a more competitive market it never hurts to save a few dollars.